labrador-kennel/composite-future/README.md

 ## Installation

-[Composer]() is the only supported method for installing Labrador packages.
+[Composer](https://getcomposer.org) is the only supported method for installing Labrador packages.

 ```
-composer require cspray/labrador-composite-future
+composer require labrador-kennel/composite-future
 ```

 ## Getting Started